 Luzerne County Community College has an "Open Admissions" policy.
 Students who have obtained their high school diploma or graduate equivalency diploma (GED) will be accepted to the College.
-Students whose academic record and personal qualifications indicate potential for success will also be considered for admissions on an individual basis.
+Students without a diploma or GED and whose academic record and personal goals indicate potential for success will also be considered for admissions on an individual basis.

-High school transcripts or college transcripts must be submitted to complete a student file.
+High school transcripts or college transcripts should be submitted to complete a student file.
 However, SAT's and similar entrance tests are NOT required.
+Students applying for financial aid need a final high school transcript on file.